ng-Classic/ng-classic/aio/content/guide/component-overview.md

 <div class="alert is-helpful">

-An Angular Classiccomponent requires a template defined using `template` or `templateUrl`.
+An Angular Classic component requires a template defined using `template` or `templateUrl`.
 You cannot have both statements in a component.

 </div>